Unit 4.2

 An auxiliary verb is a helping verb that has no meaning on its own but it gives functional and grammatical meaning to the main verb.

-It can also be used as an auxiliary verb.
 Do as an auxiliary verb is used to form the negative and interrogative sentences of other verbs, as well as for emphasis and negative imperatives.

 Form